-This LLB (Hons) Law degree is recognised as a qualifying law degree (QLD) for professional purposes in the UK.
-This means it satisfies the academic stage of training set by the Solicitors Regulation Authority and the Bar Standards Board for progression to the vocational stage – the Legal Practice Course (LPC) to become a solicitor, or the Bar Professional Training Course (BPTC) to become a barrister.
-If you have already decided on a career as a solicitor, you should consider our LLB (Hons) Legal Practice.
+USW's law degree course is recognised as a qualifying law degree (QLD) for professional purposes in the UK.
+It satisfies the academic stage of training set by the Solicitors Regulation Authority and the Bar Standards Board for progression to the vocational stage; the Legal Practice Course (LPC) to become a solicitor, or the Bar Professional Training Course (BPTC) to become a barrister.
+If you have already decided on a career as a solicitor, you should consider our LLB (Hons) Legal Practice (Exempting) course.

 In the third year, you can complete a dissertation in a legal issue of your choice.
 For an extra dimension, the Socrates exchange scheme is your opportunity to study in a European institution, with tuition in English.